 Non-degree students are not required to submit transcripts unless it is needed for a course prerequisite.
 Non-degree seeking student's transcripts will be kept on file and only evaluated as needed and/or as requested by the student.

-Students who remain continuously enrolled from time of entry to application for graduation will be held to the catalog requirements in effect when they declare their program of study, unless a later catalog is adopted.
+Students who remain continuously enrolled from time of entry to application for graduation will be held to the catalog requirements in effect when they declare their program of study.
 “Continuous enrollment” refers to annual Fall and Spring semester enrollment (or equivalent) in a minimum of at least one credit bearing course per semester.
 Should a student’s enrollment be interrupted, they will be held to the guidelines and requirements of the catalog of record at the time of program re-entry.

-This guideline does not apply to students with documented leave of absence justification or members of the military involved in deployment operations.
+The “continuous enrollment” requirement does not apply to target student populations or population cohorts for whom breaks in enrollment are necessitated by Barton program scheduling or partner agency scheduling/restrictions.
 Changes to prerequisites and/or curriculum which occur for purposes beyond graduation – e.g. regulatory and legislative updates, third party accreditation or other certification bodies requirements, increased skill demand from industry, employment or transfer requirement changes, or recommended and/or mandated changes from the Kansas Board of Regents or other such entities are not subject to these catalog requirements.

 Find information on requirements for each degree in the list below.

 A student may apply for graduation and receipt of more than one degree from the College, provided they have met the following requirements for the additional degree:

 - A minimum of 15 additional Barton hours of credit completed after meeting their requirements of the first degree, and